 When you sleep, your body is hard at work preparing for the next day.
 In the brain, pathways are being formed that are critical to learning new things, processing information, and storing important memories.
 So Your physical and mental health depend on sleep

-Sleep deficiency can lead to difficulties with making decisions, problem solving, and controlling emotions and behaviors.
-Sleep deprivation is also linked to depression, risk taking, and suicidal thoughts.
+Sleep deficiency can lead to difficulties in making decisions, problem-solving, and controlling emotions and behaviors.
+Sleep deprivation is also linked to depression, risk-taking, and suicidal thoughts.